Feline Leukaemia Virus (FeLV)

 - Pale gums and eyes (anaemia)

-- Fading kitten syndrome (kittens born with FeLV often die shortly after birth).
+- Fading kitten syndrome (kittens born with FeLV often die shortly after birth)

-Please note many of the symptoms listed above are common and can indicate many conditions other than FeLV.
+Please note that many of the symptoms listed above are common and can indicate many conditions other than FeLV.

 When to contact your vet